wttech/aet/documentation/src/main/wiki/UpgradeNotes.md

 With the OSGI annotations update to 6.0.0 version we had to change a little bit variable names.
 Currently, your config could have old names and you have to update them.
 Please follow instruction below:

-Open `/opt/aet/karaf/aet_configs/current`

-Modify following OSGi config files (by default they should be located in /opt/aet/karaf/aet_configs/current):
+Modify following OSGi config files (by default they should be located in `/opt/aet/karaf/aet_configs/current`):

 |File name|Way to change variable names|
 |---|---|